muziejus/media-history-of-nyc/sections/assessment.md

 A short précis of the essay (up to 600 words) is due two weeks earlier.
 It should be the essay in miniature—a prose outline, illustrating the essay’s structure, context, and argument.

+Because of the expanded context and argument, the essay will include some added research, aided by the skills learned at the library.
+The strategies Graff and Birkenstein provide will help frame this context and build the argument.
+The final version of the essay should be 1800–2200 words long.